PhysiCell-Tools/python-loader/man/docstring/mcdsts.plot_timeseries.md

             ext: string; default is None
-                output image format. possible formats are None, jpeg, png, and tiff. if None then the matplotlib figure is returned by the function and not writen to file.
+                output image format. possible formats are None, jpeg, png, and tiff. if None then the matplotlib figure is returned by the function and not written to file.

             figbgcolor: string; default is None which is transparent (png) or white (jpeg, tiff).